Don 2: Plot

-However, Don escapes, and with no other choice, Diwan gives him the original blueprints.
-Roma and Malik arrive in Berlin and unsuccessfully interrogate Diwan, after having found evidence of him being involved with Don in some illegal activity, while Don and his team execute a bank robbery.
-After stealing the printing plates, Don is betrayed by Vardhaan and Jabbar but escapes.
-Another team member, Sameer, calls the police on Don and he is arrested.
-Don blackmails Diwan into giving him German immunity in exchange for erasing the evidence of him being involved in the murder of James Warden.
-He then negotiates with the German police and Interpol over surrendering the plates and a disc containing details of the European underworld in exchange for the safety of the hostages and defusing the bombs in the bank.
+Don escapes and bribes Jabbar to work for him instead.
+With no other choice, Diwan gives him the real discs.
+Roma and Malik arrive in Berlin and unsuccessfully interrogate Diwan, while Don and his team execute a bank robbery.
+After stealing the printing plates, Don is betrayed by Vardhaan and Jabbar, but Don, having anticipated this, escapes from the bank.
+Don's team member Sameer, whom Don met earlier to discuss his plans, calls the police on Don, who ends up being arrested.
+However, Don blackmails Diwan into giving him German immunity in exchange for erasing the evidence of him being involved in James Warden's death.
+Don negotiates with the Berlin Police and Interpol over surrendering the plates and a disc, which contains the details of the European underworld, in exchange for the safety of the hostages and defusing the bombs in the bank.

-Don and Roma reach Vardhan after bloody combat with his thugs and find themselves in a standoff.
-Though ordered by Vardhaan and Jabbar - and even Don himself - Roma is unable to kill Don and is shot by Jabbar in response; she still has feelings for him, even though he killed her brother and his fiancée five years earlier, and also does not want to do it illegally.
-Don manages to subdue Vardhaan and kills Jabbar.
-He obtains his immunity papers and surrenders the plates and the disc, as per the bargain.
-Don brings Roma to an ambulance and they exchange glances before the doors close.
-When the police later investigates the evidence, they are shocked to discover Diwan and Kohl were behind Werden's murder.
-Don later detonates a bomb planted earlier in Diwan's car, killing Diwan and seemingly destroying the plates which he had taken.
+Don and Roma reach Vardhaan after a bloody combat with his thugs and find themselves in a standoff.
+Though ordered by Vardhaan and Jabbar - and Don - Roma is unable to kill Don and is shot by Jabbar in response; she still has feelings for him, but does not want to kill him illegally.
+Despite the setback, Don subdues Vardhaan and kills Jabbar.
+Following Vardhaan's arrest, Don obtains his immunity papers and surrenders the plates and the disc as agreed, while also getting Roma to an ambulance.
+Later, Don detonates a bomb planted in Diwan's car, killing Diwan and seemingly destroying the plates he had taken.

-In a final scene, it is revealed Don still has the currency plates, the ones which the police believe was destroyed in the explosion were fake.
-Sameer was actually loyal to Don; informing the police was part of the plan.
-The disc Don turned over actually contains the names of the European drug cartel.
-Having been exposed, Kohl is shortly arrested too, and the DZB is forced to replace him.
-After they are arrested, Don becomes king of the European underworld and tells Ayesha and Sameer they have no idea how rich they will become.
+It is later revealed that Don still has the real currency plates as the ones that were destroyed in the car explosion were fake.
+It also turns out that Sameer was actually still loyal to Don and informing the police was part of Don's plan.
+The disc actually contains the names of the European cartel bosses, who conspired to finish Don.
+As a result, Kohl and the European cartel bosses end up being arrested and sent to prison, alongside Vardhaan.
+Having succeeded in taking down Vardhaan and the European bosses, Don becomes the king of both the Asian and European underworlds with Sameer and Ayesha by his side.
+Don calls it the perfect crime.